 And if things get rocky – maybe you drop a few notes, a coperformer misses an entrance, or some listeners start coughing loudly – stay positive and engaged, and give your audience the best possible experience.

-See The Musician’s Way for far-reaching strategies that instill artistry in practice and performance.
+Explore The Musician’s Way to discover far-reaching strategies that instill artistry in practice and performance.

 © 2014 Gerald Klickstein